Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 #### User prompt

-the **user prompt** is the text copied from the user or the speech converted to text, and can be formatted in this simple way:
+the **user prompt** is the text copied by the user or the speech converted to text, and can be formatted in this simple way:

 ```
 "role": "user",